TEKS4430/Spring-2026_project/README.md

 ---

-# Part B: Self-reflection and use of AI (4 points)
+# Part B: Use of AI tools and self-reflection (4 points)

 Groups are also encouraged to use AI tools freely when completing the group project.
 The same general guidelines apply as in the other assignments: the use of AI tools must be **reported transparently for the entire group**, and the group should reflect on **what each member learned while working on the project**.